oius0/RealEstate-Platform/README.md

 2	Define Core Modules and Features*********
 2.1	Property Management
+•	Automated Document Processing:  System automates the cre- ation, management, and storage of documents like leases, contracts, and property records.
+•	Lease and Rent Management: Tools for tracking lease agreements, rent payments, and handling renewals or terminations.
+•	Tenant Screening Software: Automates background checks and credit assessments to help landlords select qualified tenants.
+•	Predictive Maintenance: Uses data analytics to predict when main- tenance is required for properties, preventing costly repairs and down- time.

 2.2	Customer Interaction
 2.3	Analytics and Insights
 2.4	Smart Property Features